project8/katydid/Documentation/BasicConcepts.rst

 2. Construct all signal-slot connections.
 3. Specify the first processor in the chain.
 Only certain processors are valid for this assignment.
 4. Configure all processor parameters

+Here is a graphic depicting the analysis chain from a simple example configuration file: https://imgur.com/IJvfuV8

+The text is labelled by the four steps above, and this config file can be found in this repository under: ``Examples/ConfigFiles/KatydidPSConfig.yaml``